 Chyna Bennett

-Chyna Bennett is a communicative disorders major from Chicago Heights, IL
+Chyna Bennett is a speech-language pathology graduate student from Chicago Heights, IL

 Hometown: Chicago Heights, IL